psthompson/dotfiles/README.md

-# i3-WM-
+# i3 WM
-i3 WM Configs
+i3 WM Configs and other various files for backup